amin2312/NextBand/README.md

 ---

-NextBand is an open-source project for a next-generation smart wearable (band or watch).
+NextBand is an open‑source project for next‑generation smart wearable devices, exploring new wearable interaction solutions that integrate health sensing, voice interaction and AI agents.
-It combines health sensing with cloud-based AI agent that can monitor your heart rate, understand your intent, and take actions on your behalf.
+Through a band or watch form factor, it can connect sensors such as heart-rate and blood-oxygen monitors to cloud-based AI agents, enabling the device to sense the user's state, understand their intent, and perform actions on their behalf.

 [bilibili demo video](https://www.bilibili.com/video/BV19qgP6fE4u/)